Sank's Glossary of Linguistics

 Q-DELETION

 Phrasal ellipsis applies entirely in the syntax.
-Any syntactic object that is marked as elliptical in the syntax is excluded from undergoing vocabulary insertion.
-There are at least two views on vocabulary insertion: on the additive approach, phonological information is added to abstract morphemes following the principles that govern insertion (such as the Subset Principle), on the replacive view, vocabulary insertion consists of substitution of the free variable Q.
+Any syntactic object that is marked as elliptical in the syntax is excluded from undergoing VI.
+There are at least two views on VI: on the additive approach, phonological information is added to abstract morphemes following the principles that govern insertion (such as the Subset Principle); on the replacive view, VI consists of substitution of the free variable Q.

 I propose that we adopt the replacive view on VI.
 On this conception, ellipsis can then be seen as Q-deletion in the syntax triggered by the mere presence of an [E]-feature in the relevant domain.
 Deleting a Q-feature automatically blocks the substitution operation that is at the core of the replacive approach to vocabulary insertion.
 The result of Q-deletion for the complement of a given [E]-feature-bearing head is illustrated in (1), for the VP ellipsis example Laura likes ellipsis and Jason does, too.
 Angled brackets indicate successful applications of Q-deletion.